Kop3kns/xuid-Scraper/README.md

 due to debugging print statements this program will use high ammounts of memory if you dont use a terminal that clears text

 after testing the scraper with no api request limit, you can expect a 500k XUID database within 4 hours.
 There are many uses for this data such as visualization of the types of games certain groups play.
 If you want the docs for the use cases it will be included here https://learn.microsoft.com/en-us/gaming/gdk/_content/gc/reference/live/gc-reference-live-toc

+# Out of service
+Upon trying to grab my xbox live token it seems they have patched the method of capturing the XBL3.0 token using fiddler.
+The xbox app stops incoming and outcoming packets from being sent with this new method (This may be why they depriciated the console companion app).
+I do have an idea on how to grab the token, but until I find a viable workaround to the problem, the tool will not work.